 \subsection{Lattice Boltzmann}

-Both the naive discretization and the Kurganov-Tadmor scheme discussed above suffer from the fact that they need patches in order to allow solve the relativistic viscous hydrodynamics equations without encountering numerical instabilities whenever gradients become strong.
+Both the naive discretization and the Kurganov-Tadmor scheme discussed above suffer from the fact that they need patches in order to allow to solve the relativistic viscous hydrodynamics equations without encountering numerical instabilities whenever gradients become strong.
 While the proposed patches for these algorithms seem reasonably benign in terms of not affecting the bulk of the hydrodynamic evolution, they are nevertheless ad-hoc patches that are at the very least aesthetically displeasing.
 This motivates the search for other algorithms that do not suffer from this problem, such as the Lattice Boltzmann approach as employed in Ref.~\cite{Mendoza:2009gm}.

 Despite its name, the Lattice Boltzmann approach is an algorithm to solve fluid dynamics, not kinetic theory.
 However, from the discussion in section \ref{sec:fluidfromkin} it is known that for near equilibrium situations, the Boltzmann equation gives rise to fluid dynamics.
-Thus the equations of fluid dynamics (albeit only with certain fixed values of transport coefficients, cf. Eq.~(\ref{eq:etazetaKT}) are contained within the Boltzmann equation.
+Thus the equations of fluid dynamics (albeit only with certain fixed values of transport coefficients, cf. Eq.~(\ref{eq:etazetaKT})) are contained within the Boltzmann equation.
 Therefore, solving the Boltzmann equation for near-equilibrium situations is akin to solving the equations of fluid dynamics.

 Given that a solution of the Boltzmann equation (\ref{eq:Boltzmann}) involves solving an integro-differential equation in $2d-1$ dimensional phase-space\footnote{The on-shell particle distribution function $f$ depends on $d$ space-time coordinates and $d-1$ momenta.}, this seems a rather impractical way of performing fluid dynamics simulations.
 The crucial insight of the Lattice-Boltzmann approach is that it is possible to obtain exact results for fluid dynamics if the particle momenta are discretized on a (rather coarse) momentum grid.
-This reduces the dimensionality of the problem from $2d-1$ to $d$ times a number of order 10.
+This reduces the dimensionality of the problem.

 Recall from section \ref{sec:fluidfromkin} that fluid dynamics emerges from the Boltzmann equation by taking momentum moments of the particle distribution function.
 For illustration, let us choose $d=4$ Minkowski space-time and massless particles.
 The central object for fluid dynamics is the energy momentum tensor (\ref{eq:KT}), which becomes